Fed up with Fungal Nails?

 Tried all the home treatments with little or no success?

-Highly effective treatment is now available with a combination of Nd-Yag high power laser and Clearanail micro drill system.
+Highly effective treatment is available with a combination of Nd-Yag high power laser and micro drill system.

 There are a number of ways of treating fungal nails, most of them are fairly ineffective.
 A number of you will already have tried some of the many paints and solutions available from the pharmacies with little or no success.
 One of the other options is anti fungal tablets on prescription from your GP.
 These can work well, but come with some nasty side effects including possible liver function damage.

-Here at Monmouth Podiatry we have an effective combination treatment with no pain and no side effects.
+Here at Monmouth Podiatry we have 2 effective combination treatments with no side effects.

-Mrs M had a fungal infection to her right big toe for several years before deciding to treat it.
+Mrs O had a fungal infection to her right big toe for several years before deciding to treat it.